ethereum-optimism/optimism/packages/docs/protocol-specifications/ovm/execution-manager.md

 ![The Execution Manager](https://i.imgur.com/cOhmFRo.png)

 To handle this, the OVM ExecutionManager Contract implements these opcodes as functions.
 When a contract executing in layer 2 or a fraud proof executing in layer 1 needs to know the timestamp, it will call the OVM ExecutionManager Contract instead of accessing these layer-1-protocol-level opcodes directly.
-We have [transpilation tools](https://github.com/op-optimism/optimistic-rollup/wiki/Opcode-Transpilation-Details) that take compiled layer 1 bytecode and swap out certain opcodes, like TIMESTAMP, for calls to our OVM ExecutionManager Contract.
+We have [transpilation tools](protocol-specifications/ovm/transpiler.md) that take compiled layer 1 bytecode and swap out certain opcodes, like TIMESTAMP, for calls to our OVM ExecutionManager Contract.
 All contracts deployed to layer 2 must be transpiled accordingly.

 In our example, the sequencer that commits to a layer 2 transaction passes the timestamp at the time of execution to the OVM ExecutionManager Contract with the transaction to evaluate.
 They also specify the same timestamp in their rollup block that includes the transaction.
 This way, when the fraud proof is executed, the same timestamp from the rollup block will be set in the OVM ExecutionManager Contract prior to evaluating fraud so that the context that was committed to can be accessed correctly.
-More on timestamp considerations [here](https://github.com/op-optimism/optimistic-rollup/wiki/MVOVM-State-Specification).

 #### CALL

 There are many contextual differences between layer 1 and layer 2, so we won't go through all of them, but another important one to consider is that the addresses of the corresponding contracts will be different.
 All contracts in layer 2 are actually deployed by the OVM ExecutionManager Contract, but their addresses are created as if the caller deployed them.
 As such, all contract deployments go through the OVM ExecutionManager Contract, which maintains a map from OVM contract addresses \(as if the caller created them\) to EVM contract addresses \(the address of the contract that was actually deployed by the OVM ExecutionManager Contract\).
 This means that all CALL type opcodes must be transpiled to instead call the OVM ExecutionManager Contract so it may fill in the proper address for the call, as well as set other relevant context for the call's execution, like CALLER and ADDRESS.